Exercise One - Muscles Under Eyes

 Exercise One, A Variation

 This exercise for the area around the eyes might be even better than the basic one because you will feel these orbicularis oculi muscles contract strongly when you do it right.
 It's an easy exercise to do.
-Study this video I made for some pointers.

 After applying some lubrication to the skin around the eyes, place the fingertips of the hands under both eyes just under the orbital bone.
 Even though the pressure you will apply is gentle, it will give sufficient resistance to all the muscles above the orbital bone.
 Now while the resistance is being applied by your fingers, close your eyes tightly.
 You'll feel all the muscles in the neighborhood being worked strongly.

 I usually hold the contraction for either one or two seconds.
 Do as many repetitions as you feel comfortable with.
-I usually do three sets of twenty-five reps.
+I do several sets of twenty-five reps.
 This is the one exercise that I do almost every day because the muscles and skin around the eyes are one of the two areas where deterioration is first evident as a person gets older.
 The other area is the front of the neck.
 Try this exercise in the morning while you're lying in bed - a good way to start the day.

 This exercise will get rid of any bagginess around the lower eyelids and will probably get rid of any hooded upper eyelids too.
 But improvement will take time.
 Don't believe those optimistic statements about rejuvenation in a few weeks.
 Muscles and skin take time to respond.